 ii.
 Describe how these requirements, policies and procedures apply to all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers), in accordance with 98.43(a)(1)(i) and 98.16(o).
-Describe and provide citations

-These checks are currently completed on all Family, Friend, and Neighbor providers in the ABCQ program.
-By October 1, 2018, SC will be conducting a check of the child abuse and neglect registry as indicated above upon receipt of the request for a child abuse and neglect registry check by the legally-Exempt provider or by the Quality or Voucher program staff.
+Describe and provide citations abuse and neglect registry as indicated above upon receipt of the request for a child abuse and neglect registry check by the legally-Exempt provider or by the Quality or Voucher program staff.
 A check of the abuse or neglect registry will be needed prior to approval of the facility to be eligible to participate in the ABC Quality program.
 This will be an ongoing requirement.
 If the DSS form that is collected which requests a check for the child abuse and neglect check indicates the child care staff lived in another state within the previous 5 years, a request is made from that state's abuse and neglect registry.
 If eligible, written notification is sent to the director of the child care facility and the Licensing regional office responsible for monitoring the child care facility.
 If ineligible, the director and the quality program will receive a written notification and that employee will not able to work in child care.
 A check of the child abuse and neglect registry will be required to be updated every 3 years at the renewal of Provider Agreements in order to participate in ABCQ.